xuperchain/wavm/README.md

 # WAVM for XuperChain

-This is a XuperChain WASM Virtual Machine based on [WAVM/WAVM](https://github.com/WAVM/WAVM), main changes compared to the original repo are that we add gas metering to the wasm code and provide a golang wrapper.
+This is a XuperChain WASM Virtual Machine based on [WAVM/WAVM](https://github.com/WAVM/WAVM), most of the changes compared to the original repo are that we add gas metering to the wasm code and provide a golang wrapper.
 All the changes are not invasive to the original WAVM.

 C/C++ code compiled with emscripten can run on WAVM without any other resolvers.
-For other language it doesn't support yet.
+For other languages it doesn't support yet.

 ## Quick start

 Requirements:

 * GCC 5.x
-* LLVM 8.0.0
+* LLVM 8.0.0 (recommended)
+* XuperUnion v3.1

 ### Standalone
   If you try to test the new fetures like gas metering, just do as the original repository tells you : [Building WAVM](./WAVM/README.md)